 Concerned about finding the right nursery for your child?
 How do you choose?
 What are the best things to look for and how do you know whether the nursery is right for your child?

-It’s only natural to feel a little concerned when thinking about leaving your child with a new childcare provider for the first time.
-So what can you do to make it easier?
+It’s only natural to feel a little anxious about leaving your child with a new care provider for the first time.
+So, what can you do to make it easier?

 Start doing your homework well in advance

-When it comes to visiting the nursery for the first time, what do you look for?
+When it comes to visiting the nursery for first time, what do you look for?

-Here, we’ve put together the following guide of 10 things to look for when visiting a nursery.
+Here, we’ve put together a guide of 10 things to look for when visiting a nursery.

 Does the nursery have an entry system?
 Are you expected to sign in when visiting the nursery?
 What areas do the children have access to?
 Are they supervised closely enough in the different areas?
 Visiting a nursery for the first time is an ideal moment to answer these questions and ease any concerns you may have.